aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 -   the name of the handler
     -   JS/Python: this is the function name
     -   dotnetcore: this is the fully qualified assembly name
--   the runtime to use
+-   Unknown: Override? the runtime to use
+-   Additional Options Id

 The following takes place when this debug session is started: